Keselowski pulls away and wins at Martinsville

 It was the first time NASCAR tried its new stage racing on a short track, and it provided some excitement.

-Martin Truex Jr. won the first stage in a three-lap sprint to the finish that featured lots of banging in the pack as drivers jostled to make the point-scoring top 10.
+Martin Truex Jr. won the first stage in a three-lap sprint that featured lots of banging as drivers jostled to make the point-scoring top 10.

 Elliott won stage two when Ricky Stenhouse Jr., trying to get back on the lead lap, nudged Busch on the final lap of the stage, getting Busch just loose enough for Elliott to slide underneath him to score the regular season points and coveted playoff point.

-Busch said he has no problem with being bumped, as long as the other drivers expect the same treatment in reverse.
+Busch said he has no problem with being bumped, as long as Stenhouse knows to expect the same treatment in reverse.

-''I actually was rolling into Turn 3 and was kind of going higher out of the way and was going to let (Stenhouse) back by and give him the lap,'' Busch said. ''That was my intent, and then he just drove through me and cost me my spot to (Elliott).
+''I actually was rolling into Turn 3 and was kind of going higher out of the way and was going to let (Stenhouse) back by and give him the lap,'' Busch said.

+''That was my intent, and then he just drove through me and cost me my spot to (Elliott).
 I was trying to be a nice guy.''

 UP NEXT